Europe and international

 OECD Competition Committee

-The Autorité is active within the OECD’s Competition Committee and the Global Forum on Competition, which every year brings together experts from more than 100 competition authorities throughout the world.
-It participates in the Forum by making written contributions, which are published, and by speaking during sessions.
+The Autorité is active within the OECD Competition Committee and the Global Forum on Competition, which every year brings together experts from more than 100 competition authorities across the world.
+The Autorité participates in the Forum by making written contributions, which are published, and by speaking during sessions.

-Every year, the Autorité participates in the meeting in Geneva of the Intergovernmental Group of Experts (IGE) on competition, set up within the United Nations Conference on Trade and Development (UNCTAD).
+Every year, the Autorité participates in the meeting in Geneva of the Intergovernmental Group of Experts (IGE) on Competition Law and Policy, set up within the United Nations Conference on Trade and Development (UNCTAD).

 Bilateral exchanges

-The Autorité de la concurrence cooperates with many competition authorities throughout the world.
-It thus regularly hosts foreign delegations coming to attend training courses lasting one or more days within different services, and responds to requests from newly-formed agencies throughout the world that want to enhance their expertise.
+The Autorité de la concurrence cooperates with many competition authoritiesacross the world.
+For example, it regularly hosts foreign delegations that come to attend training courses lasting one or more days within its different services, and responds to requests from newly-formed agencies throughout the world that want to enhance their expertise.

 The Autorité also participates in twinning programmes jointly financed by the European Commission in the field of technical assistance on competition law and policy.

-Particular assistance to authorities in the overseas territories
+Particular assistance to authorities in French overseas territories

 Print the page